Addiction Treatment Programs

 Reporting Child Abuse or Neglect.
 We may report incidents of suspected child abuse and neglect to the appropriate state or local authorities.

 Research.
 Under certain circumstances, we may disclose your health information to researchers who are conducting a specific research project.
 Your identifying information will never be published without your written authorization.

 FDA Reporting.
 We may disclose patient identifying information to medical personnel of the Food and Drug Administration (“FDA”) who assert a reason to believe that the health of any individual may be threatened by an error in the manufacture, labeling, or sale of a product under FDA jurisdiction, and that the information will be used for the exclusive purpose of notifying patients or their physicians of potential dangers.

 Use or disclosure of your health information for any purpose other than those listed above requires your written authorization.
 Some examples include:

 If you change your mind after authorizing a use or disclosure of your health information, you may withdraw your permission by revoking the authorization.
 However, your decision to revoke the authorization will not affect or undo any use or disclosure of your health information that occurred before you notified us of your decision, or any actions that we have taken based upon your authorization.
-To revoke an authorization, please notify us by mail at Advanced Recovery Services, Attn: Compliance, 100 SE Third Ave, Suite 1800, Ft Lauderdale, FL 33394 or by contacting our Privacy Officer by telephone at 754-300-3120 ext.
-4019 or by email at [email protected].
+To revoke an authorization, please notify us by mail at Advanced Recovery Systems, LLC, Attn: Compliance, 100 SE Third Ave, Suite 1800, Ft Lauderdale, FL 33394 or by contacting our Privacy Officer by telephone at 754-300-3120 ext.
+4019 or by email at [email protected]